wilfred11/csl/README.md

 | altitude  | temperature  | latitude  | 0.0   | yes  |
 | latitude  | temperature  | altitude  | 0.12  | no  |

 Given this data I am able to produce a graph that looks like the graph directly below.
-I must admit using another statistical method (which is "kernel"), I get different results.
+I must admit using another statistical method (currently "kernel"), I get different results.
 The p-values are very close to the critical values so it is a matter of tens of rows to get another result.
 Brazil does not count that many cities located on mountains or in mountainous area.

 <image src="https://github.com/user-attachments/assets/00cc9978-1c3b-4c20-bf18-a7518b5d1f59" width="300"/>

+#### Using the PC algorithm as implemented by causallearn

+Using the PC algorithm as mentioned directly below, I get a result like in my own experiments.

+`from causallearn.search.ConstraintBased.PC import pc`

+`cg = pc(temp_data[relevant_cols].to_numpy())`